Axel2293/Obsidian-Notes/C/Advanced Udemy Course/Communication between files.md

 extern int moveNumber;
 ```
 Now, the value of moveNumber can now be accessed and modified by the module in which the preceding declaration appears.
+STEPS:
+- Define the variable in the origin module/file as a global variable
+- Define in the other file that wants to use the variable with extern
 ### Vs Static
 This means that the variable will be "static to the whole module".
 Works as static from Java.